 Keep scores when the record is reassigned: When a record is assigned to another user in Dynamics 365 (online), scores will persist with the user who initially received the scored points.

 Keep initial scores: Scores are assigned based on the values that were initially provided on the record that the KPI uses.
 For example, if you award points for potential revenue and the revenue forecast, the score won't change when the revenue forecast on the record is updated.

 If you edit a KPI with a custom scoring behavior that is already used in an active game, all points associated with the selected behavior options will be removed.

 Optionally, set the Time scoring in the Additional Scoring Settings section.
-By default, KPIs are scored 24/7.
-You can define the hours and days for when the KPI is scored.
+By default, KPIs are scored all day, every day.
+You can specify the hours and days when the KPI is scored.